planetmarshall/conan-setup-action/README.md

 Supply remote credentials using environment variables.
 See [conan remote auth](https://docs.conan.io/2/reference/commands/remote.html#conan-remote-auth) for more details

+The specified remotes will be enabled if they are initially disabled.

 ```yaml
   - name: Setup conan
     uses: conan-setup-action@main